-Our fist funddeed project was my table project to benefit the Los Angeles Food Bank.
+Our first funddeed project was My Table project to benefit the Los Angeles Food Bank.
 It was before the website, so I just did it via email and asked friends and family to donate and we raised about $400 for the LA Food Bank.
-But I believed there could be something big in that idea.
+I believed there was something bigger in that idea.
 Let people who are creative create something or achieve something as their volunteer fundraiser.
 It’s a more personal way to volunteer.

-Creators do whatever it is they want.
-They share the process and story as they go, which makes for incredible content.
-They choose the nonprofit they want to help and all the donations they generate go to that nonprofit.
-As they create, they share how the nonprofit fits in with the piece or their passions.
-They talk about why they want to help how it effects the piece they are creating.
-The creators promote what they are doing, plus the nonprofits usually help promote it because it’s helping them and they would love to have more and more people fundraising in this way.
-And of course funddeed helps promote, so creators get additional exposure and potential buyers for their art.
-And they keep the creations they make, so they can still sell their art like they normally would.
-But in the process of creating, they can help a great cause that needs it.
+The creators promote what they are doing, and the nonprofits help promote it because it benefits them and draws new audiences.
+They love having more and more people fundraising in this way.
+And of course, funddeed helps promote, so creators get additional exposure and potential buyers for their art.
+And creators keep the creations they make, so they can still sell their art like they normally would.
+But in the process of creating, they can also help a great cause that needs it.

 We love hearing about and helping great causes.
-Funddeed was created by Kent Land, his wife Merlan and their daughter Lorelai.
-We are a social enterprise that is dedicated to helping bring more awareness and funding to nonprofits by partnering with artists and creators to harness the power of art and storytelling to help create change.
+Funddeed was created by Kent Land, his wife Merlan, and their daughter, Lorelai.
+Funddeed is a social enterprise that is dedicated to helping bring more awareness and funding to nonprofits by partnering with artists and creators to harness the power of art and storytelling to help create change.